espdev/csaps/docs/quickstart.rst

 Quickstart
 ==========

-**csaps** package provides a shortcut function :func:`csaps` for smoothing univariate, multivariate and nd-gridded data.
+**csaps** package provides object-oriented API for smoothing univariate, multivariate and nd-gridded data, but all these data can be smoothed using shortcut function :func:`csaps`.

 .. code-block::